railsuser2014/openobject-doc-book-en/3/3_8/managing_accounts.rst

 Reporting
 =========

-Open ERP provides many tools for managing customer and supplier accounts.
+OpenERP provides many tools for managing customer and supplier accounts.
 You will see here:

 * financial analysis of partners, to understand the reports that enable you to carry out an analysis of all of your partners,